jamesplease/redux-resource/docs/recipes/canceling-requests.md

 To see how to cancel axios requests, refer to
 [the axios documentation](https://github.com/mzabriskie/axios#cancellation).

-Because using a Cancel Token requires more code than calling a single method, such as `abort`, some developers dislike Cancel Tokens.

 #### Bluebird

 [Bluebird](http://bluebirdjs.com/) is Promise implementation that supports